Competency Management Training

 By law, employers must have in place adequate health and safety arrangements for anyone in the workplace.
 This includes ensuring that both direct and indirect employees are adequately competent and have sufficient training and tools to conduct their work safely.

-To protect themselves, any organisation that employs contractors must provide their managers with the health and safety training necessary to understand these duties and implement them.
+To protect themselves, any organisation that employs contractors must provide their managers with the contractor management services and health and safety training necessary to understand these duties and implement them.

 When contractors come to a new workplace, they are unfamiliar with its specific hazards, the health and safety arrangement that are in place, and the site rules.
 They may not have been subject to the same induction and training processes.
 Employers may not be aware of what level of knowledge, skills, and training the contractors bring with them.